Midt-Telemark Municipality: Coat of arms

 The coat of arms was approved for use starting on 1 January 2020 when the new Midt-Telemark municipality was established.
 The new arms were a combination of the arms for the two preceding municipalities that formed Midt-Telemark.
-The colors of the Sauherad arms and the design of the Bø arms were used.
+The colors of the coat of arms of Sauherad and the design of the coat of arms of Bø were used.
 The official blazon is "Azure, three fiddles Or" (I blått tre gull feler, 2-1).
 This means the arms have a blue field (background) and the charge is a set of three fiddles (two over one).
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 Bø is historically known for its musical tradition, as well as the production of fiddles (similar to the hardingfele).
 The fiddle was thus chosen as an appropriate symbol for the municipality.
-The original design of the Bø arms were designed by Halvor Holtskog, Jr. The municipal flag has the same design as the coat of arms.
+The original design of the Bø arms were designed by Halvor Holtskog, Jr.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Midt-Telemark.
+The Church of Norway has two parishes (sokn) within Midt-Telemark Municipality.
 It is part of the Øvre Telemark prosti (deanery) in the Diocese of Agder og Telemark.